OWASP/threat-dragon/CONTRIBUTING.md

 * [TD desktop app repo](https://github.com/OWASP/threat-dragon-desktop/issues)
 * [TD core repo](https://github.com/OWASP/threat-dragon-core/issues)

-There are some [Development Notes](https://github.com/OWASP/threat-dragon-core/blob/main/dev-notes.md) that should help you to get started.
+There are some [Development Notes](https://github.com/OWASP/threat-dragon-core/blob/main/dev-notes.md) that should help you to get started, as well as a template for the [Pull Requests](.github/PULL_REQUEST_TEMPLATE.md).

 ### Improve Existing Threat Engine or Write New Ones
 The threat engines define how Threat Dragon can automatically suggest threats which could uncover vulnerabilities.